SonicKurt/HFTH-HeroDescMaker/README.md

 If you have a csv file filled with the hero's credentials, you can specify the filename of the csv and it will automatically generate all the hero descriptions to be printed to the terminal screen and stored in results.txt.

 Your records within the csv file should be as followed:

 Name,Gender,Branch,Location,Based,Holiday

 Gender field should be "He" or "She" (without double quotations).
-Branch should be "Army", "Air Force", "Navy", "Coast Guard", "Marine" (wihtout double quotations).
+Branch should be "Army", "Air Force", "Navy", "Coast Guard", or "Marine" (wihtout double quotations).
-If no location or based is specified, please leave them blank (i.e., Name,Gender,Branch,,,Christmas).
+If no location or based is specified, please leave them blank (i.e., "Name,Gender,Branch,,,Christmas").
 If no holiday is specified, please enter "holidays" (without double quotations) for that field.

 ## Option 2 - Input hero credentials to generate descriptions
 You have the option of entering the hero's credentials by inputting directly within your Python console or terminal.

 Input Shortcuts:

 Gender
-1 - Male
+1 - Male<br>
 2 - Female

 Branch
-1 - Army
+1 - Army<br>
-2 - Air Force
+2 - Air Force<br>
-3 - Navy
+3 - Navy<br>
-4 - Coast Guard
+4 - Coast Guard<br>
-5 - Marine
+5 - Marine<br>